Video Production Cost – How to Stay on Budget and Schedule

 Here are three aspects of video production that can affect cost.

 2. Talent: Who are the individuals from your business that will assist at the shoot or participate in the video?
-Be sure to review with them the day before to verify that they know where to go, what to bring or wear and the exact time they are expected to arrive.
+Be sure to review with them the day before to verify that they know where to go.
+Additionally, review what they will bring or wear and the exact time they are expected to arrive.
 The goal is to respect timelines and avoid delays.
 If the shoot runs substantially past the agreed time, it can translate into an extra production cost.

-3. Approvals: Once your marketing video has gone through initial edits, someone within your organization must review and approve the video file within an agreed upon time frame.
-When multiple people are reviewing the video, everyone should be informed of the deadline for final approval or for requesting revisions.
-A master list of changes by time code gets submitted to the production company.
-Adhering to an agreed upon time frame will ensure that your project is on time for launching without further expense.
+3. Approvals: Once your marketing video has gone through initial edits, someone within your organization must review and approve the video.
+Make sure you stay within an agreed-upon time frame.
+When multiple people review the video, inform everyone of the deadline for final approval or revisions.
+You’ll submit a master list of changes using the time code to the production company.
+Adhering to an agreed-upon time frame will ensure that your project is on time for launching without further expense.

 Staying organized with files and being mindful of everyone’s time will keep your project moving forward.
-Best of all, your new production will debut on time and begin reaching your target audience.
+Best of all, your new production will debut on time to reach your target audience.